List of DC Comics characters: B: Blackout in other media

 Farooq Gibran / Blackout appears in The Flash episode "Power Outage", portrayed by Michael Reventar.
 This version acquired his abilities after being electrocuted amidst the explosion of S.T.A.R.
 Labs' particle accelerator and sought revenge against the head of S.T.A.R.
 Labs, Harrison Wells.
 In pursuit of this goal, Farooq is confronted by the Flash, who eventually overcharges and kills him.

 Blackrock

 Blackrock is a supervillain appearing in American comic books published by DC Comics.
 Blackrock is a recurring enemy of Superman first appearing in Action Comics #458 (April 1976).

 Peter Silverstone is a doctor who creates Blackrock to increase ratings for the United Broadcasting television network.
 He eventually becomes Blackrock himself, using a special gem to manipulate electric energy.

 After Silverstone is defeated, Alexander Luthor Jr. retrieves the Blackrock and gives it to South American drug smuggler and revolutionary Lucia.

 Batman later obtains the Blackrock and uses it to stop Despero.
-Afterward, Superman forces Blackrock to leave Superman by threatening to kill it.
+Superman forces Blackrock to leave Superman by threatening to kill it.

 In The New 52 continuity reboot, Blackrock is Bradley Glenn, an ex-con who is hired to star in the reality television series Badass Nation.